Titles by Subject Matter - Education / Inventions / Schools

 by E. M. Thresher Copyright 1888

-Thresher, a graduate of Centra High School in 1858, remembers his glory days there
+Thresher, a graduate of Central High School in 1858, remembers his glory days there

 High School A Different Way